ericsubirana/BACKUP_SDS/README.md

 ### Attack Workflow from inside the Mininet Network

+Mininet hosts are isolated by default, so they can’t talk to your real PC.
+Creating a bridge and using NAT lets those hosts send data through your PC’s network.
+That way, your spoofed telemetry from Mininet can actually reach Telegraf running on your machine.

 1. **Set up bridge and tap interfaces on the host machine**

    ```bash